lavanyamantha/Zerion-Testing/README.md

 4. Java - Programming language
 5. Git/GitHub - Maintaing code in central repository
-6. Test Design - Maintained proper structure for Config data,
+6. Test Design - Maintained proper structure for
+    * Config data,
-    Object rpository,
+    * Object rpository,
-    Base class for webdriver instantiation,
+    * Base class for webdriver instantiation,
-    Utility class for helper methods,
+    * Utility class for helper methods,
-    IFormBuilderTestCase class for all common methods to be used in all tests, Take screenshot when tests fails.
+    * IFormBuilderTestCase class for all common methods to be used in all tests,
+    * Take screenshot when tests fails.
+    * Support for Chromebrowser, Firefox & IE browsers.
+(Hardoded to chrome for now.
+Can be parameterized to do cross-browser testing.)

  *Things we can do Next*:

- 1. Integrate with CI tools like Jenkins as independent test build job Or include in dev build/test/deploy as a stage in current pipeline reporting support - attach reports to test runs
+ 1. Integrate with CI tools like Jenkins as
+      * independent test build job Or
+      * include in dev build/test/deploy as a stage in current pipeline
+      * reporting support - attach reports to test runs
  2. Communication of test result - Through Jenkins - send emails/ notify slack etc.
  3. Incorporate Behavior Driven Development (BDD) framework withing this test design.
 Write .feature files for test cases following Gherkin syntax and implement the step definitions using Selenium+Java.
 (I am well versed with this test design too.)